capitalch/trace/Walkthrough.md

   -n public           : take dump of schema public
   -f c:\accounts.sql  : Outputs to c:\accounts.sql file
   -U user name        : Give user name
   --inserts           : In generated sql file use insert statement for adding data.
-By default copy statement is there which is not recognized by psycopg2 python driver.
+By default, the copy statement is there which is not recognized by psycopg2 python driver.
 So it is necessary to convert copy statements to insert statements.
 The --inserts flag does that work
   You need to have administrative privilege

 * Calling a stored procedure